 I am a big fan of motorcycling commentator, Boris Mihailovic, and have always enjoyed his comments and views in Australian Motorcycle News.
-But it came as a shock to learn through his column of a recent nasty altercation with a car that left him with a broken neck and badly broken wrist.
+But it came as a shock to learn through his column of a recent nasty altercation with a car that left him with a broken neck and severely broken wrist.
 In his article, he noted something that the Orthopaedic Surgeon had told him with some surprise.
 Boris was informed that his open face helmet had probably saved his life.
-According to the surgeon, a full face helmet may have inflicted a more severe impact to his C2 or “hangman’s” vertebrae which could have been fatal.
+According to the surgeon, a full face helmet may have inflicted a more severe impact on his C2 or “hangman’s” vertebrae which could have been fatal.

 * * *

 In previous years some brands of full-faced helmets had been criticised due to the lack of a cutaway in their rear edge, as this was thought to cause neck injuries.
-However, the Craniofacial Unit head, Professor David David, and researcher, Dr. Rodney Cooter, found an even more serious problem with the basic design of the full-face helmet.
+However, the Craniofacial Unit head, Professor David David, and researcher, Dr Rodney Cooter, found an even more serious problem with the basic design of the full-face helmet.
 “We discovered modern helmets have an Achilles heel.
 They have been designed to prevent facial injury and are extremely successful, but because the face bars are so rigid they can occasionally result in the death of the wearer,” Mr David said.

 For some years medical authorities have been puzzled by the number of fatalities due to brain damage, even though the motorcyclists were wearing full-face helmets and showed no visible facial injury.
 It was found that the chin piece of a full-face helmet can transmit the force of an impact back and upwards via the chin strap to the jaw and skull.
 This can result in a skull base fracture, which in turn can cause the brain stem to tear.
 “Ironically where crash survivors suffer facial injuries, they often have no brain damage because the face absorbs most of the impact.”

-Many hours of research was undertaken by Dr. Rodney Cooter with the help of the Accident Research Unit at the Adelaide University, the State Coroner, the Forensic Science Centre, the Royal Adelaide Hospital, the Adelaide Children’s Hospital, the Institute and Veterinary Science and the Police.
-The Craniofacial Unit then sought the help of the South Australian Centre for Manufacturing at Woodville, where engineers Dr. Fred Zoeckel and Mr. Ralph Smith used computer imaging to come up with alternative full-face helmet designs.
+Many hours of research was undertaken by Dr Rodney Cooter with the help of the Accident Research Unit at the Adelaide University, the State Coroner, the Forensic Science Centre, the Royal Adelaide Hospital, the Adelaide Children’s Hospital, the Institute and Veterinary Science and the Police.
+The Craniofacial Unit then sought the help of the South Australian Centre for Manufacturing at Woodville, where engineers Dr Fred Zoeckel and Mr Ralph Smith used computer imaging to come up with alternative full-face helmet designs.

 Provisional patents have been taken out on several designs that alter the chin straps and insert movable cheek bars or alternatively utilise a special inner helmet which moves independently of the outer shell.
-It’s hoped that a major manufacturer will produce the new designs, however, it was stressed that a conventional full-face helmet was much safer than no helmet at all.
+It’s hoped that a major manufacturer will produce the new designs.
+However, it was stressed that a conventional full-face helmet was much safer than no helmet at all.

-Dr. Rodney Cooter has been invited to deliver a paper on the research at the 1990 International Conference of the Motorcycle Safety Foundation in Orlando, Florida USA.
+Dr Rodney Cooter has been invited to deliver a paper on the research at the 1990 International Conference of the Motorcycle Safety Foundation in Orlando, Florida USA.

-As a next step towards producing a working prototype of these new designs, Dr. Cooter will hold discussions with Bell Helmets in Los Angeles during his visit.
+As a next step towards producing a working prototype of these new designs, Dr Cooter will hold discussions with Bell Helmets in Los Angeles during his visit.

 * * *